learningequality/kolibri/docs/user/coach.rst

 * Percentage of average progress for all recent items
 * List of recently accessed items sorted by average progress percentage.

-..
-Radina TO-DO: Exclude main navigation bar from the final version of the screenshot for simplicity.

 .. image:: img/coach_reports_recent.png
   :alt: coach reports recent activity